alexellis/k3sup/README.md

 kubectl get node
 ```

+> Note: There is an issue in k3s involving iptables that can affect the network communication.
+See the [k3s issue](https://github.com/rancher/k3s/issues/703) and the corresponding [kubernetes one](https://github.com/kubernetes/kubernetes/issues/71305) for more information and workarounds.

 ### 🎬 Install an `app` with `k3sup`

 Install apps with `k3sup` `>=0.4.0` directly into any Kubernetes cluster, all you need is `kubectl` access.